moliver28/research-handbook/content/handbook/company/okrs/_index.md

 ### Reviewing progress within and after the quarter

-We will review company-level OKR progress once a month in an E-Group Weekly.
+We will review **company-level** OKR progress once a month in an E-Group Weekly.
 Updates should include:

-1. KR
+1. Key Result
 1. Link to OKRs in GitLab
 1. [DRI](/handbook/people-group/directly-responsible-individuals/)
 1. Completion [score](#scoring-okrs)